mathewhauer/SLR-typology-replication/R/DATA/README.md

 `national_county.txt` - contains a list of all US counties and their FIPS codes.

+`SLR_pop_atrisk.zip` - contains our results that use proprietary data from Climate Central.

-Proprietary data from Climate Central are required to complete the analysis.
-Some scripts will download data that are too large to store on GitHub.
+Beware: Some scripts will download data that are too large to store on GitHub.

 ## License